So is using public wi-fi safe when travelling?

 When travelling you might think your web browsing is harmless.
 You might log onto public wi-fi to check opening times for a local attraction, check for a great bar or restaurant near your hotel or check the weather conditions.
 But when combined with other information, cyber-criminals could determine, for example, when your hotel room will be empty because you are going to a restaurant.
 But is that all you are doing on your laptop when travelling?
 Have you done any of the following:

-Having HTTPs on a website you visit is particularly important when visiting a website where you need to enter a username and password.
+Having HTTPs on a website you visit is particularly important when you need to enter a username and password.
 But it also important to make sure that all pages on the website you visit use HTTPs and not just the login or home page.

 How does a website show it’s protected?

 So how do you know if a website is protected?
 You need to look to the area just next to the left hand side of the web address at the top of your web browser.
-Having a pad lock and the word “Secure” shows that the information you send or receive from the site is private.
-You may also find that rather than the word “Secure” is the name of the company who owns the website.
+If you are using Google Chrome, click on the two lines and you can see that the website is secure.
+If you are using Microsoft Edge, having a pad lock shows that the information you send or receive from the site is private.
 However, even if this icon is present, always be careful if you are sharing your private information and make sure you know the site you are visiting.

 Sites such as banks, web based email, airlines, hotel bookings and social media usually use secure sites.

 The “i” in a circle means Info or Not Secure.
 The website is not using a private connection and some of your information might be able to be viewed.
 If you are visiting sites such as these, be aware about how you are interacting with the site.
-In this example, news.com.au is a news site and will usually be accessed to catch up on the latest news.
+In this example, news.com.au (this site is now a https site) is a news site and will usually be accessed to catch up on the latest news.

 I have not included an example site with this warning as I do not want to visit a site that is not secure.
 The “Not Secure” warning means to proceed with caution.
 There could be serious issues with the privacy of this site and others may be able to see the information you send to or receive from this site.
 The “Dangerous” warning means to avoid the site.
 For example, if you are using Google Chrome, you may see a full-page red warning screen which means it has been flagged as unsafe by Safe Browsing and if you proceed to the site you will likely put your private information at risk.